-Some aspects of the Code are technology specific – e.g. certain provisions on line speed information and contract release do not apply to Fibre-to-the-Premises and Cable, for which speeds performance is less variable.
+Some aspects of the Code are technology-specific – e.g. certain provisions on line speed information and contract release do not apply to fibre-to-the-premises, and cable, for which speed performance is less variable.

 The Code does not apply to technologies and services where speeds are guaranteed and/or the customer has a dedicated connection.